aashnajoshi/Django/Notes.md

 name.objects.filter(id = 2).update(field1 = "new_entry")
 ```

-# To delete the data from schema:
+# To DELETE the data from schema:
 ```bash
 from app.models import *
 name.objects.get(id = 2).delete()  # To delete a specific entry